paezha/Accessibility-Food-Banks-Hamilton/README.md

 their income (Rose 2018).
-In that regard, the modal splits of low-income households observed through the TTS data may not accurately reflect the travel behaviours of food insecure populations, and our estimates might be somewhat conservative if those households who do not report income rely more on walking and/or transit for their mobility needs.
+In that regard, the modal splits of low-income households observed through the TTS data may not accurately reflect the travel behaviours of food insecure populations, and our estimates might in fact be somewhat conservative if those households who do not report income rely more on walking and/or transit for their mobility needs.

 # References